darrylljk/IntelliGen-HR/README.md

 # IntelliGen HR

+IntelliGen HR is an AI partner that takes care of routine HR tasks, making room for teams to focus on meaningful and strategic work.

 **Target users**: HR Executives

-Meet IntelliGen HR, your AI partner that takes care of boring HR chores, allowing you to focus on what truly matters.

 (_Note: This was originally developed and deployed for the HR division at a former employer.
 This is a functional prototype._)